 Belkins’s main challenges for this project included:

-- First-time outsourcing lead generation – Belkins was the first company Smartrek hired to handle email outreach services.
+- First-time outsourcing lead generation – Belkins was the first manufacturing lead generation agency Smartrek hired to handle email outreach services.
 They had no previous data or metrics to work off of and would create the campaign completely from scratch.
 Smartrek was in urgent need to attract more customers and could not execute it with their in-house team.

 - Developing a niche market – Given Smartrek’s unique niche and complex product, Belkins knew this would be a challenge.
 We were tasked with targeting specific industries with a complex product that required thorough explanation and detail to convey its true value.
 Despite all the technicalities, in both the product and market, Belkins had to frame a sharp and unique value proposition in the very first email to capture Smartreks prospects' attention.